Arthi-24/AWSDemo/README.md

 ```
 If the service is not running, start the service.

-If the security group is not allowing inbound http traffic, go to the inbound rules in the security group and allow http traffic as shown in the picture.
+If the security group is not allowing inbound http traffic, go to the inbound rules in the security group and allow http traffic.